Hashimotos Autoimmune Thyroiditis: Eating for Health Applications for Recovery

 - Stress reduction

 - Good sleep

 - Exercise, to tolerance

-Hashimoto’s Thyroiditis is a treatable condition.
-It takes all of the following to have a successful outcome: individualized clinical assessment, a treatment plan that integrates detoxification, thyroid glandular support, improved conversion of T-4 to T-3 and improved receptor site sensitivity.
+Hashimoto’s thyroiditis can be well managed in many instances with nutritional and lifestyle interventions.
+It takes all of the following to have a successful outcome: individualized clinical assessment, a treatment plan that integrates detoxification, thyroid glandular support, improved conversion of T4 to T3, and improved receptor site sensitivity.
 A person who receives excellent care and follows a hypoallergenic diet with appropriate supplemental nutrients will improve gradually.

 There is no one-size-fits-all treatment plan.
 It is a long-term recovery program that is exciting to undertake with the support of health professionals and family members.
 Clean up the diet, clean up the blood, and clean up the environment and the immune system will calm down.
 Peace will be restored.
-Sage advice to all (Bauman, 2007).
+Sage advice to all.

 Adrenal Fatigue by James L. Wilson, N.D., D.C., Ph.D.